tambapps/P2P-File-Sharing/p2p_library/README.md

 The sender also sends the checksum of the file so that the receiver will verify if the received file is not corrupted

 ## How to install
-This library uses my [speer](https://github.com/tambapps/speer) library.
-You'll need to install it first.
-Then run (from `p2p_library/)
+You can install it using maven

 ```shell
 mvn install